AlubJ/BactaTank-Classic/docs/tutorials/index.md

 > [!NOTE]
 > BactaTank Classic can load Transformers and Narnia models, but they cannot be edited.

-## Editing the Text File
-Now it's time to edit the character's text file.
-The text file contains specific traits of the character, like what abilities it has, animations it uses, character display name, icon, weapons, and more.

 > [!TODO]
 > Move all images over to imgur or to be hosted at alub.dev